 IT project risk management – summary

+What do you think about the risk management process as presented here?
 As I said before, there is no software project without risks.
+It’s very important to understand that it is only natural in the context of information technology.
 That’s why… there is no point in being scared of risks.
 If you…

 - hold regular meetings,

 - address problems immediately,

 - search for, share, document and understand knowledge and data,

 - motivate all team members within your organization,

 … you will most definitely succeed.

 And remember – success is contagious.
 It will have a positive impact on all team members, the entire team as well as other teams and your oganization as a whole.
 Make sure to save the knowledge you have gathered during the IT project risk identification process and use it to tackle new challenges in the future.
 Once you get it right, it will be easy to turn it into a repeatable and predictable process for managing IT risks.
 Good luck!